nalgeon/vaqt/README.md

 The `vaqt` package offers data types and functions for handling time and duration in C, with nanosecond precision.

+Works with C99, but C11 is recommended on Windows for nanosecond precision.

 [Concepts](#concepts) •
 [Features](#features) •
 [Getting started](#getting-started) •